Vishalsub/ME6401-Part2/README.md

 - This repository currently does not include the original simulation code; it focuses on data and outputs.
 - Animations are under `output/` as `.mov`.
-You can export frames using MATLAB or your preferred video tool if needed.
+You can export frames using MATLAB or your preferred video tool if needed.c